wesfloyd/pinception/README.md

 `node pinner-ipfsd.js`

-# Demo Setup for IPFS Daemon Method (on hold)
+# Demo Setup for IPFS Helia (on hold)

-1. `node pinner-helia.js'

-*todo find out how active helia community is and whether it will be actively maintained going forward. until then, the IPFS Daemon approach is more promising*
+Holding off on this approach for now b/c: Helia is better suited for getting data vs pinning.